darktasevski/Frontend-Starter-Kit/README.md

 Fork it if you can see a way to improve it or suggest improvenments, PR's are welcome.

 ## Changelog
+* 0.1.4 Changed deprecated es-2015 babel preset to babel-preset-env., and added HTML minifier to build.
+* 0.1.3 Removed gulp-uglify( problems with minifying ES6 code, and moved to babel-minify.

-* v 1.04 added Font Magician PostCss plugin to bundle.
+* 0.1.2 added Font Magician PostCss plugin to bundle.
-* v 1.0 commited initial setup to Github.
+* 0.1.1 commited initial setup to Github.

 ## Author